-Repossessed houses for sale in the Western Cape
+Repossessed & repo houses for sale in the Western Cape

 Western Cape repossessions skew toward Cape Town metro and the Cape Winelands — RepoLens pulls every WC sale-in-execution notice from the Provincial Gazette plus the National Legal Gazette, freshness-tagged.